Blog post by Joe Babaian

 Talking about dementia, elder care, and the journey towards the end of life is not easy but it doesn’t have to be ugly.
 I’m a firm believer in the power of knowledge, collaboration, and hope.
 Amy Mercree’s quote above really sums it up.

-This week on #hcldr I want to touch on a topic that I tried to look away from, but couldn’t.
+This week on #hcldr I want to jump into a topic that is tough to process but must not be looked away from.
 It’s a difficult discussion and I am certain we can share both professional and personal insights to delve deeper.
 I just read the report “They Want Docile” by Human Rights Watch.
 Not an easy read, but a critical one.
 Telling is the subtitle of the report: How Nursing Homes in the United States Overmedicate People with Dementia.

 The conversation grew and the comments from doctors, caregivers, advocates, social workers, and family members really resonated.
 Everyone knows about the problem and many have solutions but we don’t have a unified, national solution to a problem that extends beyond just the dangers of over-medication or polypharmacy in the elderly.
 We need to bring together the brightest voices with solutions and match them with the hardest hit and vulnerable parts of our population – the elderly and especially the elderly at risk with dementia, Alzheimer’s, multiple comorbidities, and other impairments.